zw199502/navigation_among_pedestrians/README.md

 - please run the launch file in the ```sudo su``` mode to get the permission of memory

 ### A_LOAM
+- codes are based on the open-source solution from https://github.com/HKUST-Aerial-Robotics/A-LOAM
 - it is a ros package, please compile it with ```catkin_make```
 - aloam_velodyne_VLP16.launch, SLAM algorithm in 3D space to localize the robot
 - human_detection.launch, detect humans on a specific area and localize the robot.